Conditional styles

 How component styling works

-When you style a component instance:
+When you style an instance of a component:

 • Styles are applied only to that specific instance, not to the other instances of the component